Home » Blog » Small Basement Kitchenette Makeover on a Budget

 This is the same metal sheet grid that I used on a cabinet in our entryway to disguise an ugly air vent.

-This is the original hardware that was here.
+And the original hardware is the same that was here before.
 I just gave it a polish using Bar Keepers Friend and it looks like new!

 old cabinets filled with brass sheeting